AndreRdz7/365DaysOfCodingJournal/GOAL.md

 ## Projects/Achievements done

 - MXML parsers to XES/CSV to further analyze on other places such as Simod(XES) or make data exploration with Pandas(CSV)
+- XML writter for simulation configuration for the Scylla simulator